KhronosGroup/glTF/specification/2.0/README.md

 ### material.values

 A dictionary object of parameter values.
 Parameters with the same name as the technique's parameter override the technique's parameter value.
+This may not contain attribute parameters, i.e., parameters listed in [technique.attributes](#reference-technique.attributes).

 * **Type**: `object`
 * **Required**: No, default: `{}`